 The Company has a 401(k) retirement plan (the "401(k) Plan") for the benefit of eligible employees, as defined.
 Each participant may elect to contribute up to 90% of his or her compensation to the 401(k) Plan each year, subject to certain Internal Revenue Service limitations.
 The Company makes a safe harbor matching contribution of 100% of every dollar contributed, not to exceed 3% of participants' eligible wages.
-The Company contributed approximately \$.5 million during each of the years ended December 31, 2021 and 2020, respectively.
+The Company contributed approximately \$0.6 million and \$0.5 million during the years ended December 31, 2022 and 2021, respectively.